kachingasilwimba/Non-EOF-Based-Emulator/README.md

-# Non_EOF_Based_Emulator
+# Non-Empirical Orthogonal Function Climate Land Model Emulation

-This repository contains the non Empirical Orthogonal Functions (EOF) based climate model emulation using Artificial Neural Networks.
+This repository contains code and data for a non-empirical orthogonal function climate land model emulation project.
+The goal of this project is to develop a more efficient and accurate model for predicting climate patterns using non-empirical orthogonal function techniques.